Senior Instructor

 China – The Original Birthplace of martial art known as Taijiquan (Tai-Chi).

-Starting at the early age of 6-years-old, she began learning various Tai-Chi
+Starting at the early age of 6-years-old, she began learning various Chen family Taijiquan routines from her father, Grandmaster Chen Chunlei

-routines from her father, Grandmaster Chen Chunlei.
 In 1998, she began studying

-Tai-Chi with her uncle Grandmaster Chen Zhenglei (one of the famous “Four Buddha
+Tai-Chi with her uncle, Grandmaster Chen Zhenglei (one of the famous “Four Buddha

 Warrior Attendants of Chen Village, and also one of the “Top Ten Martial Arts

-Masters of Contemporary China”).
-As a Disciple of Chen Zhenglei, Chen Huixian
+As an "In-Door" Disciple of Chen Zhenglei, Chen Huixian

 combat techniques and gradually formed her own understanding of Tai-Chi